 If tenants do not meet their responsibilities, we may consider taking Court proceedings for an injunction or possession order, which could lead to eviction.

 Any information supplied by others when making a complaint or supporting a complaint about a neighbour will be treated in confidence.
-The identity of the person making the complaint will not be given to the person(s) being complained about, although it may be obvious who is making the complaint if you are the neighbour.
-For further information and to report anti-social behaviour please go to the Anti-Social Behaviour web page.
+The identity of the person making the complaint will not be given to the person(s) being complained about, though it may be obvious who is making the complaint if you're the neighbour.
+For more information and to report anti-social behaviour, visit Anti-Social Behaviour.

-You must prevent them doing any of the things listed in these conditions.
+You must prevent them doing anything listed in these conditions.

 ‘You’ includes all the people and animals you are responsible for.